-This list could go on for pages and pages that are hundreds of social media platforms Snapchat, Tumblr, Vimeo, are just a few other examples I am not on any of these so cannot comment further as to their popularity or use for maximising social engagement.
+This list could go on for pages and pages as there are hundreds of social media platforms Snapchat, Tumblr, Vimeo, are just a few other examples.
+I am not on any of these so cannot comment further as to their popularity or use for maximising social engagement.
 I will just add a couple of other tips to help maximize social engagement that are not social media platforms but are well worth having in your toolbox.

-As I mentioned earlier the world wide web is very visual place more and more people are wanting quick easy to digest bite sized pieces of information and this is done through images and graphics.
-My top tip is to use Canva.com to create social media graphics and infographics Pinterest pins, website headers, photo collages, announcements, the list is almost endless.
-Their free package is perfect for the average user and small business with a paid package for larger business names.
-Sign-up have a play you won't be disappointed.
+As I mentioned earlier, the world wide web is a very visual place.
+More and more people are wanting quick, easy-to-digest, bite-sized pieces of information and this is done through images and graphics.
+My top tip is to use Canva.com to create social media graphics and infographics for Pinterest, website headers, photo collages, announcements, the list is almost endless.
+Their free package is perfect for the average user or small business with a paid package for larger businesses also available.
+Sign-up and have a play - you will not be disappointed!

-Not quite as fun as Cana but import to understand your engagement and reach.
-You need to track and monitor analytics.
+Not quite as fun as Canva but it's important to understand your engagement and reach.
+You should be tracking and monitoring your analytics.
 The easiest way is through Google Analytics.
-Although Facebook, Twitter and Instagram all have analytics data that you can look at to find out when your audience are online and most active so that you can maximize your social engagement targeting with your posts to reach the most people and get the most engagement from likes, comments, shares, retweets and traffic to your website etc.
+Although Facebook, Twitter, and Instagram all have analytics data that you can look at to find out when your audience is online and most active.
+This helps you maximize your social engagement targeting with your posts to reach the most people and get the most engagement from likes, comments, shares, retweets, and traffic to your website.

 So, there you have it.
 My top tips for maximising social engagement.
 What is your favourite social media platform?
 Do you have any top tips that I haven’t covered?
 Join the discussion.